corybrunson/ggalluvial/README.md

 ## Contribute

 Issues and pull requests are more than welcome!
+Pretty much every fix and feature of this package derives from a problem or question posed by someone with datasets or design goals i hadn't anticipated.